 The status of these categories will be revisited annually by the board of directors.

-WHO: Media companies; media foundations; medical journals; nonprofit, nonpartisan foundations not controlled by commercial firms; publicly funded agencies; universities and their affiliated academic medical centers; and other educational institutions with an interest in improving the quality of health care journalism consistent with the mission of AHCJ.
-Examples include the National Institutes of Health, Robert Wood Johnson Foundation, JAMA, Knight Foundation, Duke University Medical Center.
+WHO: Media companies; media foundations; medical journals; nonprofit, nonpartisan foundations not controlled by commercial firms; nonpartisan research organizations; publicly funded agencies; universities and hospitals; nonprofit colleges/universities; nonprofit individual academic medical centers that are members of AAMC or major teaching affiliates of AACOM member schools; and other educational institutions with an interest in improving the quality of health care journalism consistent with the mission of AHCJ.
+Examples include: National Institutes of Health, Robert Wood Johnson Foundation, New England Journal of Medicine, Ethics & Excellence in Journalism Foundation, Agency for Healthcare Research and Quality, Children’s Healthcare of Atlanta, Thomas Jefferson University Hospitals, RTI International, the Urban Institute.

 NATURE OF SUPPORT: Broad